 Found some old pics from Apache Oklahoma back in 1973.

-As I settled in the seat of the Delta Air plane en route to Texas and the Gulf I read in the newspaper that the one thing I did NOT want to be doing was flying over Easter.
+As I settled in the seat of the Delta Air plane en route to Texas and the Gulf of Mexico, I read in the newspaper that I’d scooped up where someone had abandoned it, that the one thing I did NOT want to be doing was flying over Easter.

 We landed in Lawton after dark and she made it.
 We set off further north for Apache in a rental car.
 Apache: My hometown for a year as a Rotary exchange student in 1973.
 Arriving on the Patterson’s farm outside town we saw a ‘yuge’ SA flag waving from the flagpole!
 Jim had borrowed an oversize flag from the SA consulate in Houston to welcome us!